freest-lang/freest-lang.github.io/getting started/linear-channels.md

 ```

 <!-- combining session types with Skip -->
 Notice how instead of using `Close`, we use `Skip`.
-If `Close` was used we would not be able to compose a singleton `Node` as it would amount to `Close ; !Int ; Close`, which doesn't get past the first `Close`.
+If `Close` was used we would not be able to compose a singleton tree (a tree with an integer only) as it would correspond to type `Close ; !Int ; Close`, which doesn't get past the first `Close` because not interaction is possible on a closed channel.

-The `TreeChannel` is then able to describe binary tree serialization without allowing for any
-  missing or unnecessary subtrees, because it specifically describes the sending of a left and
+The `TreeChannel` is then able to describe binary tree serialization without allowing for missing or unnecessary subtrees, given that it specifically describes the sending of a left and a right subtree.
-  right subtrees.

 <!-- polymorphic recursion -->
-Instead of a full client, we'll write a function `sendTree` that sends any `Tree` through a
+We write a function `sendTree` that sends any `Tree` through a `TreeChannel`.
-  `TreeChannel`.
 Naively we write this:
 ```
 sendTree : Tree -> TreeChannel -> Skip
 sendTree Leaf c =